Joajy/Petformation/README.md

   * CRUD Board's post(can only Writer of the post)
   * Add Comment operation
   * Can Recommend by pressing the button
+  * Add sidebar for using view more flexible
 <br/>

 ### :orange_book: About User
   * Can Sign in with General(in our Site) or OAuth 2.0
   * Use validation to Sign up
+  * Find forgotten password
 <br/>
 <hr/>